popo26/API-Documentation/README.md

 })
 ```
 4. Start your ExpressJS project.
-5. Go to API-Documentation-App directory in a terminal. run this command `npm start`, which should display all the configurations in api.json.
+5. In the terminal, go to API-Documentation's root directory. run this command `npm start`, which should display all the configurations in api.json.
 Check domain address and confirm it's the same in `origin` value in corsOptions at Step3.

 ## Current Limitation